batangr00t/java/README.md

 * uses zero based index
 * allows duplicate elements and null values
 * maintains the insertion order
+* ListIterator can be used to traverse a List in both the directions(forward and backward) and Iterator also can be used

 ### ArrayList
 * uses array data structure